How To Make Buttermilk Substitute From Milk

 Milk & Cream of Tartar

-This powder is a little more concentrated than its liquid counterparts, so you’ll need a bit less.
+This powder is a little more concentrated so you’ll need a bit less.
 The same instructions apply.
 Add cream of tartar to a measuring cup and fill the remaining space of 1 cup with milk.
 Allow it to sit and once slightly curdled, it’s ready for use.

 Technically yes.
-It’s not directly interchangeable since cream doesn’t react with the baking soda or baking powder in a recipe, but if you add lemon juice or vinegar to the cream, it can be used as a suitable replacement.
+It’s not directly interchangeable since cream is non-acidic and doesn’t react with the baking soda or baking powder in a recipe but if you add lemon juice or vinegar to the cream, it can be used as a suitable replacement.

 The awesome thing about making your own buttermilk is it can be used with virtually ANY milk!
 Almond milk, oat milk, soy milk, cashew milk and even coconut milk will work!